Overview

 In implementing its Optimized Index strategies, FLP employs certain models that are predictive.
 This means that they rely on

 assumptions generated from certain historical data.
-Clients bear the risk that these assumptions will not bear out in the future which
+Clients bear the risk that these assumptions will not bear out in the future,

-will mean that their portfolios will not perform in accordance with their targets.
-The models that FLP employs are subject to change.
+which will mean that their portfolios will not perform in accordance with their targets.
+The models that FLP employs are subject to

+change.
 FLP will monitor changes made by the model providers that might impact future client performance.
-FLP may determine that certain
+FLP may determine

-models are more effective than others at achieving client investment goals and will migrate to those models at a future point in
+that certain models are more effective than others at achieving client investment goals and will migrate to those models at a future

 In an Optimized Indexing strategy, clients will typically hold fewer securities than those in the index itself.
 This may lead to greater